Hemogoblins/TemplateMod/.github/CONTRIBUTING.md

 we ask you to keep the following in mind when contributing

 ### Code Style
-All source code and pull requests should follow the [Google Java Style Guide].
+All source code and pull requests should more or less follow the [Google Java Style Guide].
+Notable deviations include:

+- 4 space indents
+- 120 character line limit

+Maybe one day there'll be an autoformatter that's not a pain to use, but for now we'll just not be too strict.

 ### Git
 We follow [Gitflow] as our branching model.